 Crude rates are calculated for the total population, males and females (where numbers permit).
-A number of areas included have a small number of cases and therefore, to protect individual confidentiality, data are not reported where an area has numbers less than five.
+A number of areas included have a small number of cases and therefore, to protect individual

 Furthermore, rates based on small numbers can produce unstable results.
 For instance, small numbers and small population can produce larger than expected results.
 Where rates appear unduly high, low, or show rapid change, please consider the actual raw number, as it may be small and distort interpretation.